-Payne Glasses was founded in 2017 in Pittsburgh, PA.
-Their website boasts “the most competitive eyeglasses on the market.”
+Payne Glasses was founded in 2017 in Pittsburgh, Pennsylvania.
+Their website boasts that they offer “the most competitive eyeglasses on the market.”
 Indeed, the company’s frames start at just $5.95.
 Basic prescription lenses include 1.56 UV-blocking and anti-scratch coatings.

 Let’s dive into Payne Glasses to see what you can expect.

 - grants are available for some customers, which can help offset the price

 - return process is very specific

 Payne carries glasses for women, men, and children, including prescription lenses, nonprescription glasses, and sunglasses.

 They also offer a limited selection of accessories like eyeglass cases, glasses chains, cleaning supplies, and even earrings.